The Fast Forward materials provide great preparation for the GED®, HiSET®, or TASC tests.

 Yes, the online courses require you to be connected to the internet.

 You can log in from anywhere you have internet access.
 Check with your local library, learning center, or community center to see if they have computers you could use.
-It’s a very portable system.
+You may also log in using a mobile device, such as a phone or tablet.

 All text, videos, and quizzes in our courses work on all major mobile devices.
 Devices that do not support Adobe Flash (e.g. iPhone, Android) will not display some of the interactive features, but that will not limit your success in the course.

 We suggest you pursue your studies in the following order: language arts, social studies, science, and math.
 For each subject, we recommend that you begin with the pretest.
-The results of your pretest will determine a study plan for you, available on the left sidebar anytime you’d like to see it.
+The results of your pretest will determine a study plan for you, available on the course page.